Student Teams

 Elizabeth ’26 (she/her) is a junior from Denver, Colorado majoring in sociology with a concentration in law and society, and a minor in educational studies.
 In addition to serving as PW peer advisor, Elizabeth is a First-Generation Peer mentor, Harward Center Outreach Fellow, and enjoys supporting LPS teachers.

-This summer she completed a PW internship with Casa de Paz, a nonprofit organization focused on supporting individuals in immigration detention.
+In the summer of 2024, Elizabeth completed a PW internship with Casa de Paz, a nonprofit organization focused on supporting individuals in immigration detention.
 During her internship she conducted research on immigration policy while forming part of the welcome team, which supported individuals who were released from detention.
+During the Spring semester of 2025, Elizabeth will be studying abroad in Brazil.

 Elizabeth looks forward to hearing about all the amazing journeys Bates students will take on this year!